billwerk/third-party-psp-integrations/README.md

 In `PaymentGateway` there is a `appsettings.json` file, which contains basic application settings.
 By default, the application's url, specified in this file, is a `localhost:7086`.
 This settings file also includes `PlaygroundEnvironment` section with two parameters:

-1. `UseInMemoryStorage` - a boolean value.
+1. `UseInMemoryStorage` - a boolean value:
    -  `true` (default value): application stores payment transaction data in memory, during application enablement.
    In this case, you can use `PaymentGateway.InMemoryStorageController` GET https://localhost:7086/api/InMemoryStorage to fetch current stored data.
    - `false`: application uses MongoDb as data storage.
 It is required to [install MongoDb](https://www.mongodb.com/docs/manual/installation/) on your local environment.